 I’m so glad you stopped by.

-My name is Rebecca Platt.
-I started blogging about three years ago.
+My name is Rebecca.
+I started blogging about four years ago.

 I still have some “down” days, as does everyone else.
 But a few “down” days is NOT depression.
 The medical community has gone too far in jumping the gun on this one.

 Faith.
 I am a Christian.
 I am conservative in my beliefs but very liberal in my acceptance and love of those who believe differently than me.
 I have conservative views about many things for which I do not apologize.